Greggpeter234/Healthcare-Insurance-Charges/README.md

 4. **Visualize:** Generate plots to explore relationships and trends in the data.

 ## Agile Methodothology
 This is a collaborative and sustainable way of managing projects by breaking the work into small, manageable tasks, delivering results step by step, and improving tasks based on regular feedbacks (Beck, K., et al.(2001).
-Manifesto for Agile Software Development.
-[Link Text](https://agilemanifesto.org)
+Manifesto for Agile Software Development. [https://agilemanifesto.org]
 ## User Story
 As a student Data Analyst, I want to build an ETL pipeline to extract, clean, transform, and load healthcare insurance cost data (including personal features such as age, gender, BMI, family size, smoking habits, and geographic region) from Kaggle, so that I can perform analysis, create and generate reports on how personal and geographic factors influence insurance costs.

 ## Tasks

 1. **Extract Data**
-   - Download and extract healthcare insurance data from Kaggle (CSV format) [Link Text](https://www.kaggle.com/datasets/willianoliveiragibin/healthcare-insurance)
+   - Download and extract healthcare insurance data from Kaggle (CSV format) [https://www.kaggle.com/datasets/willianoliveiragibin/healthcare-insurance]
 2. **Clean Data**
    - Handle missing values (impute or drop as appropriate).
    - Normalize data types and ensure correct formatting of all fields.